Bakhu Bike I: Death

-Bakhu Bike sent her eldest son Nutsal immediately went to negotiate in Gamzat instead of gathering an army.
+Bakhu Bike sent her eldest son Nutsal immediately went to negotiate in Hamzat Bek instead of gathering an army.
 But Nutsal was killed, as was Umma Khan, and the younger son of Bakhu Bike was also drowned in the river by murids.
 So the male branch of the Avar khans was killed.

 There are two versions of further developments.
-According to the first, Gamzat-bek entered Khunzakh and ordered the murids to kill her there with an ax or Gamzat first decided to deal with Surkhay Khan, an ally of the Russian Empire with the rank of colonel, who also had the right to rule in the Avar Khanate.
+According to the first, Hamzat Bek entered Khunzakh and ordered the murids to kill her there with an ax or Hamzat Bek first decided to deal with Surkhay Khan, an ally of the Russian Empire with the rank of colonel, who also had the right to rule in the Avar Khanate.
 He later took Bakha Bike to the village of Genichutl, where he later executed her.